 Utah Division of Archives and Records Service: Available as a resource to help you comply with record retention requirements.
-Contact Rosemary Cundiff, Division of Archives and Records Service, at: 801-531-3858 or rcundiff@utah.gov.
+Contact Rosemary Cundiff, Government Records Ombudsman, Division of Archives and Records Service, at 801-531-3858 or rcundiff@utah.gov.
 Access record retention schedules at: archives.utah.gov/rim/retention-schedules.html.

 Utah Division of Purchasing and General Services: Has entered into multiple contracts for a variety of products and services that can be used by entities without having to go through the RFP and bidding process themselves.
-This provides entities with access to high quality products at a lower price.
+This provides entities with access to high-quality products at a lower price.
 Access at: 801-538-3026 or purchasing.utah.gov.

 Utah Public Notice Website: Enables local governments to post required public meeting/hearing notices, agendas, minutes, and contact information.
-Administered by Division of Archives and Records Service.
+Administered by the Division of Archives and Records Service.
 Access the training manual and quick guide for owners and posters, as well as training sessions, at: archives.utah.gov/public-notice.html or contact Dylan Mace, Division of Archives and Records Service, at: upnw@utah.gov or 801-531-3853.
 For questions regarding using the website, posting a notice, or registering an individual to post notices on the website, contact Utah Interactive at: support@utahinteractive.org or 801-983-0275.
 Access at: utah.gov/pmn/.

-Utah State Tax Commission: Local governments are subject to the "Truth in Taxation" process, which regulates tax increases.
+Utah State Tax Commission: Districts are subject to the "Truth-in-Taxation" process, which regulates tax increases.
 Utah Code 59-2-919 provides notice and public hearing requirements for tax increases.
-For assistance, contact Jennifer Hansen, Utah State Tax Commission, at 801-297-3636.
-Access tax increase checklists and calendars at: propertytax.utah.gov/tax-increases.
+Tax increase checklists may be accessed at: propertytax.utah.gov/tax-increases.
+For assistance, see the State Tax Commission, Property Tax Division contact information here: propertytax.utah.gov/contact.

-YouTube Channel: Hosts brief videos on basic topics such as: uploading reports, budgeting, separation of duties, reports, fraud, fund types, fund balances, reporting roles, and independent auditors.
+YouTube Channel: Hosts brief videos on basic topics such as uploading reports, budgeting, separation of duties, reports, fraud, fund types, fund balances, reporting roles, and independent auditors.
 Channel name: Utah Office of the State Auditor Local Government Division; Access at: youtube.com.